-NOTICE OF ANNUAL MEETING FOR 2015 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF ANNUAL MEETING FOR 2017 ANNUAL MEETING OF STOCKHOLDERS

-Time and Date: Tuesday, June 9, 2015 at 10:00 a.m. local time.
+Time and Date: Thursday, June 8, 2017 at 10:00 a.m. local time.

-Place: Offices of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP, One Marina Park Drive, Suite 900, Boston,
+Place: Offices of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP, One Marina Park Drive, Suite 900, directors until the annual meeting held in 2020 and until their successors are duly elected and qualified.

-MA 02210.
+Boston, MA 02210.

-Items of Business: (1) To elect the two directors named in the proxy statement accompanying this notice to serve as Class I directors until the annual meeting held in 2018 and until their successors are duly elected and qualified.
+Items of Business: Proposal1: To elect the two directors named in the proxy statement accompanying this notice to serve as Class III public accounting firm for the year ending December 31, 2017.

-(2) To ratify the appointment of BDO USA, LLP as Aldeyra Therapeutics, Inc.'s independent registered public accounting firm for the year ending December 31, 2015.
+Proposal2: To ratify the appointment of BDO USA, LLP as Aldeyra Therapeutics, Inc.'s independent registered

-(3) To transact such other business as may properly come before the annual meeting or any adjournment thereof.
+To transact such other business as may properly come before the annual meeting or any adjournment thereof.